kiankji/portainer-template-2.0/README.md

 * Qballjos for the portainer base template structure
 * LinuxServer.io for the old Template
 * Inspiration being too lazy to create each container template manualy
-* The team behind Portainer for there awesome product and support in the community See also the list of [contributors](https://github.com/Qballjos/portainer_templates/graphs/contributors) who participated in this project.
+* The team behind Portainer for there awesome product and support in the community [Portainer team](https://github.com/portainer/templates)
+See also the list of [contributors](https://github.com/Qballjos/portainer_templates/graphs/contributors) who participated in this project.